What is a Sales Playbook and How Do You Build One?

 Compensation structure

 HR should communicate a rep’s compensation structure during the hiring process.
-However, it’s also important to incorporate information about compensation structure in your sales playbook.
+However, it’s also important to incorporate information about the compensation structure.
 Be clear and transparent.
 This will help sellers understand what to expect and eliminate confusion down the road.

 Sales methodology